agarwalvipin/open_cfa/docs/LOS/Derivatives/Reading 69.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** This is a cornerstone formula.
+💡 CFA Exam Tip ✍️:This is a cornerstone formula.
 For an underlying asset with no costs or benefits of holding, the no-arbitrage forward price is simply the spot price compounded at the risk-free rate.
 </div>
 </div>